-All County funds have been appropriated.
-All State funds have been bonded.
 The Riverhead Building computer center, Southampton Building terrace, Ammerman Building and Kreiling Hall are complete.
 Sagtikos was completed in 2022.
-Remaining funding will be used to address wall and storefront leaks at the Smithtown Science Building.
+Remaining design funding will be used to address leaks at the Smithtown Science Building.
 Major contract awards are as follows: